 Babies and children are at particular risk of sunburn and skin damage because of their delicate skin.
 Exposure to UV radiation during the first 15 years of life greatly increases the risk of developing skin cancer later in life.

-When outdoors you can protect your child’s skin by:
+Protect your child’s skin by:

 - Plan the day’s activities to reduce your children’s exposure to the sun, especially between 10am and 2pm (11am and 3pm in daylight saving time).

 - Stay in the shade as much as possible.
 Even in the shade, use other forms of sun protection to reduce exposure from reflected UV radiation from surfaces such as sand or concrete.

 - Apply SPF30+ or higher, broad-spectrum and water-resistant sunscreen on any exposed areas of skin.

 Using sunscreen on babies and children

 Cancer Council recommends protecting babies and children’s skin with physical barriers such as wraps, clothing, hats and using shade as much as possible.
 If your baby or child is going to be exposed to the sun, apply sunscreen to those small areas of skin not covered by wraps, clothing and a hat.

 Babies aged under 6 months have highly absorptive skin and the Australasian College of Dermatologist recommends minimising use of sunscreen.
 Always patch test any product first on a small area of your baby or child’s skin for any negative reactions and apply sunscreen to those areas of exposed skin that can’t be covered with hats and clothing.
 If your baby or child reacts to sunscreen, seek advice from your doctor or chemist.